TickTeam/guide-tt/ios_app/how_to_create_recurring_tasks.md

 ### How to create a recurring task?
 You can set different kinds of recurring tasks in TickTick.
 Once you check off a recurring task, the task will roll to the next recurring date according to the repeating interval.

 There are totally two major repeating modes: Default and Custom.
 And Custom can be divided into Repeat from Due Date and Repeat from Completion Date.

-To seperate these three repeating modes, default, Dafault, Due Date, and Completion, here comes an example.
+To seperate these three repeating modes, here is an example:

 Let's say we have a recurring task which due date is Jun 15, repeating every 2 days, but you check it off on Jun 18.